sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 Hold the <kbd>Option</kbd> when clicking a browser in the Velja menu to launch it instead of setting it as the current browser.

+#### Open certain URLs in a specific browser profile

+- Open the Velja settings.
+- Go to the “Browsers” tab and grant access to browser profiles.
+- Go to the “Rules” tab.
+- Click “+”.
+- Choose a browser profile in “Open in”.
+- Click “+” for the “URL Matchers”.
+- Define a pattern that matches the URLs you want to match.
+- Click “Save”.

 <br>

 ### Frequently Asked Questions {#faq}